 Coops, Graveling, Steed shared man of the match,

-** Apart from Jon who went a shop instead.
+** Apart from Jon, who went to a shop instead.

 *** Sorry, struggled to get that one to rhyme.